 Most people who work normal jobs are able to consistently commit around five to six hours weekly to the learning process.
 This doesn't necessarily mean five to six hours of sit-down, focused study.
 You can, for example, effectively leverage the use of retention card memory systems throughout the day in short increments of time.
-You can also use audio tracks on your mp3 or CD players while on-the-go.
+You can also use audio tracks while on-the-go on your phone.